GenesisFR/DS1TroubleshootingGuide/README.md

 Add the `width=xxxx` and `height=xxxx` launch parameters (where `xxxx` is your desired resolution, for instance `width=1920 height=1080`).
 See the following instructions for [shortcuts](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Desktop_shortcuts), [Steam](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Steam) or [GOG Galaxy](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#GOG_Galaxy_2.0).

-When setting the resolution through this method, it will prevent the game from changing it while navigating the options menu.
+When setting the resolution through this method, it won't make the game update it in the config file while navigating the options menu (unless you manually change it from there).

 Method 3: